 The important thing here is to simply stay the course and keep your chin held high.
 Let time do the heavy lifting and before you know it, your growth will be denser and easier to work with.

 No One’s Beard Grows In Uniformly

 We understand that there are some cases of beard patchiness that will never ever be remedied (see: Franco, James).
-However, that doesn’t mean that you need to opt for the completely shaven look either.
-Although we don’t suggest this to many, the best way to combat persistent beard patchiness is to simply opt for a shorter length of facial hair, going as far as what many simply consider “scruff.”
-Much like baldness, it’s much less noticeable when your facial hair is already at a short length so the areas that simply don’t grow hair become less apparent in comparison to those that do.
+However, that doesn’t mean that you need to opt for the completely shaven look, either.
+Although we don’t suggest this to many, the best way to combat persistent beard patchiness is to simply opt for a shorter length of facial hair like a killer mustache or goatee, or going as far as what many simply consider “scruff beard.”

 Much like baldness, patchiness is much less noticeable when your facial hair is already at a short length.
 The short length gives the patches a bit more definition and unique character, without seeming like a shaving incident in the middle of your grown-in cheek.

 YOU MIGHT ALSO ENJOY